Steve Gibson (businessman)

-Stephen Gibson (born 9 January 1958) is a British entrepreneur and the chairman and owner of Middlesbrough.
+Stephen Gibson (born 9 January 1958) is a British entrepreneur and the chairman and owner of Middlesbrough FC.
 In May 2024, he was 350th on the Sunday Times Rich List, with a net worth of £640 million.
 He is the second richest person from North East England.

 Gibson was born in Middlesbrough and raised in the Park End area of the town.
 Raised Catholic, he attended local schools, St Pius X Primary and St Mary's College.
 In 1979, he became Middlesbrough's youngest ever Labour councillor, being elected to represent Park End at age 21.
 He is the uncle of Stoke City defender Ben Gibson.

 Bulkhaul Limited

 In 1981, he founded Bulkhaul Limited, a company dedicated to the global transportation of bulk liquids, powders and gases.
 He set up the company by borrowing £1,000 from his father.

 The company operates from a UK base with Bulkhaul centres and offices worldwide.
 The company covers the principal global routes in European, Atlantic and Pacific regions, using a sophisticated computerised system to track and monitor its tank units in transit around the world and its own fleet of vehicles, both in the UK, and increasingly in Europe.
 Bulkhaul ceased manufacturing at Teesside in 2002, but retained its main base of operations in Middlesbrough.

 Gibson is the majority owner of the Gibson O'Neill Company Ltd, the holding company for Bulkhaul with a 75% stake.
 Michael David O'Neill holds the remaining 25%.
 For the year ending 30 June 2024, Gibson O'Neill had a turnover of £234.6 million, with an operating profit of £27.1 million.
 The Gibson O'Neill group includes Bulkhaul, Middlesbrough FC and Rockliffe Hall Hotel.